AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 When configuring the initial token builder function, the received input parameter is the `StreamableMessageSource`.
 The message source, in turn, gives three possibilities to build a token, namely:

 1. `createHeadToken()` - Creates a token from the head of the event stream.
-Creating head tokens is the default value for most Streaming Processors.
 2. `createTailToken()` - Creates a token from the tail of the event stream.
+Creating tail tokens is the default value for most Streaming Processors.
 3. `createTokenAt(Instant)` / `createTokenSince(Duration)` - Creates a token that tracks all events after a given time.
    If there is an event precisely at that given moment in time, it will also be taken into account.